UMM-CSci-3601/intro-to-git/FACULTY_BRANCH_PROTECTION_SETTINGS.md

 To check this, go to the GitHub web interface for the (copied) repository and go to "Settings > Branches".
 If there's no branch protection rule for `main` then everything's fine.
-If there is, however, then you want to edit it, uncheck _everything_, and then click the green "Save changes" button at the bottom.
-(You could also just delete the branch protection, but then you'd have to recreate it when you're starting the second part.)
+If there is, however, then you need to delete; otherwise no one will be able to directly push to `main`, which will break lots of things when the students start going through the lab.

 ## Switching things for the second part